Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 ### License Acquisition URL XML Element Laurl ### {#Laurl}

-The `Laurl` element MAY be added under the `ContentProtection` element.
+One or more `Laurl` elements MAY be added under the `ContentProtection` element.
 This element specifies the URL for a license server allowing to receive a license.
 It has the optional attribute `@licenseType` that is a string that provides additional information that is DRM-specific.

-The name space for the `Laurl` element is `http://dashif.org/guidelines/ContentProtection`
+The name space for the `Laurl` element is `http://dashif.org/guidelines/ContentProtection` The namespace shortname is recommended to be "dashif:".

 The XML schema for this element is: